stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 The _semaphore_ and _fence_ are synchronisation primitives that are covered in a later chapter, for the moment these values are `null` in the demo.

 Acquiring the swapchain image is one of the few API methods that can return _multiple_ success codes (see [vkAcquireNextImageKHR](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkAcquireNextImageKHR.html)).
-Therefore the API method returns a `VkResult` and the usual `check` test is replaced by the following:
+Therefore in this case the API method returns a `VkResult` and the usual `check` test is replaced by the following:

 ```java
 return switch(result) {